tomsWebConsulting/twcsl/v7.1/Section/Gallery/Gallery Section Lighbox Control Icons Change/README.md

       Use this option if you want to have this effect on only one Page.

-      * Add code from file **[gallery section lighbox control icons change options.html][6]** to Page Settings > Advanced > Page Header Code Injection for the Page.
+      * Add code from file **[gallery section lightbox control icons change options.html][6]** to Page Settings > Advanced > Page Header Code Injection for the Page.
 Read the code for any instructions within.